pareshbarde72/Zomato-data-Analysis/README.md

 E)***Outcome***

 This project demonstrates practical experience in data cleaning, exploratory analysis, and business-oriented insight generation.
-The findings provide valuable understanding of customer behavior in the food service industry and showcase the ability to translate raw data into meaningful conclusions.
+The findings provide valuable understanding of customer behavior in the food service industry and showcase the ability to translate raw data into meaningful conclusions and Insights